neurallambda/neurallambda/README.md

   - [X] Time profile results: `cosine_similarity` is the big obvious slowpoke
   - [X] Memory profile results: worst offenders so far are outside the main ML loop, and don't really matter: `string_to_neurallambda`, and `neurallambda_to_mem`

+## TODO:

+- Avoiding "Reasoning Shortcuts"
+  - Train multiple tasks.
+Then a shortcut that would have worked for one task, must also work for the second task if it is to persist, which less likely.
+  - Supervise-train latent space
+  - Self-supervise, IE auto encode.
+It's hard for a reasoning shortcut to also excel at reconstructing inputs.
+  - Disentanglement.
+Is this just making sure latent concepts are orthogonal to each other?
+  - energy-based methods.